shrikant9907/react-machine-test/README.md

-# React Basic Machine Test
+# React Form with Local Storage and Data Management (Test Task)

 ## Steps to Run This Project